tinve/Microarray-Grids/README.md

 And I need three duplicates of this array binded together and recorded to a single text file.

 Multiple grid processing
-Read grid files from a given directory, produce fast _ readout and slow _ readout for each of them and
+Read grid files from a given directory, produce fast _ readout and slow _ readout for each of them and bind fast with fast and slow with slow into two text files.